rkollataj/mcba_usb/README.md

 The tool is supported on Windows environment only.
 This project adds support for the tool to Linux Kernel (SocketCAN).

+## Current status
+The work on driver is ongoing.
+Basic functionality like configuration, sending and receiving CAN frames.
+Shall work already.

 ## Usage
 ### Building and installing
 ```